passlab/llvm-openmp/README_REX.md

   write their OpenMP style code using runtime API, i.e. without the need of compiler.
 1. **rex branch** is for REX extensions including HPT support, and HOMP related extensions.

-The [runtime/CMakeLists.txt] and [runtime/src/CMakeLists.txt] define and use REX-related cmake variables to configure which files will be built into final library and other things.
+The [runtime/CMakeLists.txt](runtime/CMakeLists.txt) and [runtime/src/CMakeLists.txt](runtime/src/CMakeLists.txt) define and use REX-related cmake variables to configure which files will be built into final library and other things.

-### LIBOMP_REX_KMPAPI_SUPPORT: enable features and development in rex_kmpapi branch
+1. **LIBOMP_REX_KMPAPI_SUPPORT**: enable features and development in rex_kmpapi branch
-### LIBOMP_REX_SUPPORT: enable features and development in rex branch
+1. **LIBOMP_REX_SUPPORT**: enable features and development in rex branch
-### LIBOMP_OMPT_SUPPORT: enable OMPT support if it is available (currently it is from https://github.com/OpenMPToolsInterface/LLVM-openmp, towards_tr4 branch)
+1. **LIBOMP_OMPT_SUPPORT**: enable OMPT support if it is available (currently it is from https://github.com/OpenMPToolsInterface/LLVM-openmp, towards_tr4 branch)

 ## Build the Library and Installation
-  1. clone the repo and checkout the branch you need (only need to do once, mostly) git clone https://github.com/passlab/llvm-openmp cd llvm-openmp git remote update git checkout -b rex_kmpapi
+  1. clone the repo and checkout the branch you need (only need to do once, mostly)

+           git clone https://github.com/passlab/llvm-openmp
+           cd llvm-openmp
+           git remote update
+           git checkout -b rex_kmpapi

-  1. cmake to create the makefile with the LIBOMP_* setting you want mkdir BUILD cd BUILD cmake -G "Unix Makefiles" -DLIBOMP_OMPT_SUPPORT=on -DLIBOMP_OMPT_TRACE=on -DCMAKE_INSTALL_PREFIX=<install_path> ..
+  1. cmake to create the makefile with the LIBOMP_* setting you want

+           mkdir BUILD
+           cd BUILD
+           cmake -G "Unix Makefiles" -DLIBOMP_OMPT_SUPPORT=on -DLIBOMP_OMPT_TRACE=on -DCMAKE_INSTALL_PREFIX=<install_path> ..